an-marryKyslenko/leaf-store/README.md

 # Project Leaf Store
 > In this project I practice with ReactJs, Express and MongoDB.
-> It must be real web site with products list , filter, basjet and authorizatin.
+> It must be real web site with products list , filter, bascet and authorizatin.
 > All changes have saved in MongoDB.

 ## ** DEPLOY in VERCEL**